mseonKim/URP-VolumetricFog-ForwardPlus/README.md

    (In other words, only MainLight is working for Forward)

-3. DiffuseGI not contributes to lighting
+3. DiffuseGI does not contribute to lighting
 4. Noise texture is not supported
+5. The number of Local Smoke Volumes is 4 at maximum.
+6. Volumetric lighting is only enabled in a scene view in edit mode.
+If playing, only enabled in a game view.